 Although the shaving performance is almost indistinguishable in this Series 5 vs Series 7 clash point, the latter surely deserves a round of applause.
 Even if your skin is annoyingly sensitive, you’ve got two 5-level +/- buttons at the front to control the shaving efficiency manually!

 Both the Series 5 and Series 7 lie flush on my dominant hand, securing a grip that borders the palm so that you wrap your hand web seamlessly around both shavers.
 Like the Series 7, the Series 5 still features the rubberized back that gives a premium feel once you hold it.
 However, I believe it’s a bummer that the plastic on the Series 5 remains untouched in Series 7.

 A tremendous ergonomic addition from Braun is the incorporation of a mechanism that prevents both the Series 5 and Series 7 from accidentally powering on when they’re packed with other items: travel lock.
 I found it super useful since my old Braun Series 3 used to wake up by accident.

-To activate the travel lock by long-pressing the power button on the Series 5 and Series 7 for 3 seconds.
-Once triggered, you’ll see that the travel lock symbol appears beside the lithium ion battery gauge for both the Series 5 and Series 7.
-You can switch it back off by pressing the on off button for another 3 seconds.
-The series 7 comes with a travel pouch in all models.
+To activate the travel lock by long-pressing the power button on Series 5 and Series 7 for 3 seconds.
+Once triggered, you’ll see that the travel lock symbol appears beside the lithium-ion battery gauge for both the Series 5 and Series 7.
+You can switch it back off by pressing the on-off button for another 3 seconds.
+The Series 7 comes with a travel pouch in all models.
 This travel pouch isn’t included with the series 5 models.

 The Braun Series 5 vs Series 7 battle hits a blank wall when you consider the shaving heads, where Braun’s MacroMotion implementation manifests itself.
 The Braun Series 5 has its shaving head pivoting back and forth with an incremental movement between -20° and 20°, and so does the Series 7’s shaving head.